c4tom/DreamDevBox/docs/support/faq.rst

 Uid and Gid are set to 1000 by default.
 You can alter them to match the uid/gid of your current user.
 Open the ``.env`` file and change the sections ``NEW_UID`` and ``NEW_GID``.
-When you start up the devilbox, the PHP container will use these values for its user.
+When you start up the dreamdevbox, the PHP container will use these values for its user.

 .. seealso:: :ref:`env_new_uid` and :ref:`env_new_gid`